 - If additional information is needed for the investigation from either party, each party has 5 days to provide the information and respond to all parties involved

 - A complaint may be dismissed without further action, if the student fails to cooperate in the investigations

 - The university shall maintain the confidentiality of the student to the extent possible during the complaint resolution process

-- At the conclusion of the investigation and resolution, the student will be notified in writing by either the head department or by the Office of Student Success
+- At the conclusion of the investigation and resolution, the student will be notified in writing by either the department head and or another designated representative

 - In the event the student is not satisfied with the outcome and wish to take further actions, students have the right to appeal the decision following the guidelines of “Student Grievance Policy” which can be found in the student handbook and university catalog

 - All appeals will be recorded in the university student voice system.

 TUW has established a student complaint process to try to resolve complaints internally.
 We believe that the vast majority of the issues can be internally resolved when students have the opportunity to calmly communicate their concerns.
 To submit a complaint please go to the student portal and click on “Student Voice”.